Skip to content

 Odor of Marijuana: Probable Cause to Suspect a Crime?

-In 2023, Minnesota legalized the use of marijuana.
-And in the years preceding, since the 1970s, Minnesota has incrementally reduced the criminalization of people with marijuana (cannabis).
-Though the “odor of marijuana” is a fact that doesn’t change, the legal status of marijuana, or cannabis, has changed.
-So, does “odor of marijuana” still give police officers probable cause to suspect criminal activity?
+In 2023, Minnesota legalized marijuana use.
+And, since the 1970s Minnesota incrementally reduced criminalization of people with marijuana (cannabis).
+So, though the “odor of marijuana” is an unchanging fact, the legal status of marijuana, or cannabis, has changed.
+As a result, we ask: does “odor of marijuana” still give police officers probable cause to suspect criminal activity?

 Sometimes the difference between an issue of fact vs. law is clear.
 But other times an issue may seem a mixed issue of fact and law.